ararslan/Maker.jl/README.md

   Zero arguments is easier and looks cleaner with do syntax, but it might be useful in some cases to have the target as an argument.

-- Right now, there's no way to enter "rules".
-Given the focus on code for data analytics, I'm not sure how critical this is.

 - I'm not sure what to provide for iteration over tasks and targets.
 This might include wildcards for files.
 Filename extension utilities might also help.

-- It'd be nice not to have to explicitly specify files used as dependencies.
-  Maybe if the file by that name exists and the string isn't currently a target, we could auto-add it as a target.

-- Right now, all targets are named with strings.
-It might be nice to allow symbols for variable and task targets.
-Rake and Juke.jl do this.

 - Parallel operation may be tricky.
 One may have to be careful using `@everywhere` and friends with Make.jl.
 Each process might try to update